thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker.md

 Below is example on how to upgrade from 3.1.0 to 3.1.1

-1. Create a dump of your database:
+1. Stop mytbpe container

     ```text
+    docker-compose stop mytbpe
+    ```
+    {: .copy-code}

+2. Create a dump of your database:

+    ```text
     docker-compose exec postgres sh -c "pg_dump -U postgres thingsboard > /var/lib/postgresql/data/thingsboard_dump"
     ```
     {: .copy-code}

+3. After this you need to update docker-compose.yml as in [Step 4](#step-4-choose-thingsboard-queue-service) but with 3.1.1PE instead of 3.2.2PE:

-2. Open docker-compose.yml and change version from 3.1.0PE to your **current** ThingsBoard version.
-Then execute the following commands:
+4. Change upgradeversion version to your **current** ThingsBoard version.

     ```text
     sudo sh -c "echo '3.1.0' > ~/.mytbpe-data/.upgradeversion"
+    ```
+    {: .copy-code}

+5. Then execute the following commands:
+    ```text
     docker-compose run mytbpe upgrade-tb.sh
     ```
     {: .copy-code}

-3. Start ThingsBoard:
+6. Start ThingsBoard:

     ```text
-    docker-compose up mytbpe
+    docker-compose up -d
     ```
     {: .copy-code}